top of page

 ADMISSIONS

-Embarking as a local no-kill micro bio-veganic animal sanctuary, we expect to receive many requests for admissions.
+Embarking as a local no-kill animal sanctuary, we expect to receive many requests for admissions.
 Because this is a lifesaving work, many people want to know our standard of care and how animals come to us.

 The majority of the animals we're able to accept at JAAN are domestic animals; including farm animals, as permitted by law.
 These are often ones that can live in an environment with staff, visitors, volunteers, and other animals who attain ambassador status at JAAN.